£0.00 inc VAT

 We have put together a few tried and trusted ways to try and prevent your engineered wood floor from scratches and marks in the first place as much as possible:

 This will help to prevent dirt and outdoors debris from getting onto the floors, which can help avoid potential scratches.
 Regular sweeping can also help prevent any damage from outdoor debris.
+You can also check out our blog on how to choose the best flooring for your hallway here.

 These types of footwear are notorious for damaging the top layer of engineered wood floors as well as leaving scrapes and scratches.